wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-hybrid-connection-connect-on-premises-sql-server.md

 	ms.date="11/13/2015"
 	wacn.date=""/>

-# Connect to on-premises SQL Server from a web site in Azure Websites using Hybrid Connections
+# Connect to on-premises SQL Server from a web app in Azure using Hybrid Connections

-Hybrid Connections can connect [Azure Websites](/documentation/services/web-sites/) web sites to on-premises resources that use a static TCP port.
+Hybrid Connections can connect [Azure Web App](/documentation/services/web-sites/) Web Apps to on-premises resources that use a static TCP port.
 Supported resources include Microsoft SQL Server, MySQL, HTTP Web APIs, Mobile Services, and most custom Web Services.

-In this tutorial, you will learn how to create an Azure Websites in the [Azure preview](https://manage.windowsazure.cn/), connect the web site to your local on-premises SQL Server database using the new Hybrid Connection feature, create a simple ASP.NET application that will use the hybrid connection, and deploy the application to the Azure Websites.
-The completed web site on Azure stores user credentials in a membership database that is on-premises.
+In this tutorial, you will learn how to create an Azure web app in the [Azure preview](https://manage.windowsazure.cn/), connect the web app to your local on-premises SQL Server database using the new Hybrid Connection feature, create a simple ASP.NET application that will use the hybrid connection, and deploy the application to the Azure web app.
+The completed web app on Azure stores user credentials in a membership database that is on-premises.
 The tutorial assumes no prior experience using Azure or ASP.NET.

->[AZURE.NOTE] If you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web site in Azure Websites.
+>[AZURE.NOTE] If you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure.
 No credit cards required; no commitments.
 >
->The web sites portion of the Hybrid Connections feature is available only in the [Azure Management Portal](https://manage.windowsazure.cn).
+>The Web Apps portion of the Hybrid Connections feature is available only in the [Azure Management Portal](https://manage.windowsazure.cn).
 To create a connection in BizTalk Services, see [Hybrid Connections](/documentation/articles/integration-hybrid-connection-overview/).

 ## Prerequisites ##